Police shootings: Trials and convictions are rare for officers

 (CNN)Few police officers ever face trial for shooting deaths, let alone are convicted.

-On Wednesday, Tulsa police officer Betty Shelby, was found not guilty of felony manslaughter in the shooting of Terence Crutcher, a 40-year-old African-American man.
+On Friday, Minnesota police officer Jeronimo Yanez was found not guilty of second-degree manslaughter in the shooting death of resident Philando Castile, a 32-year-old African-American.

-Shelby, a white police officer, was charged last year after shooting Crutcher while he stood outside his car.
-She testified that she thought Crutcher was reaching inside his SUV and that she feared for her life.
+Castile's girlfriend, Diamond Reynolds, live-streamed the aftermath of the confrontation and said Castile was reaching for his identification when he was shot.

 In recent years, fatal shootings of unarmed black men across the United States have sparked outrage and concerns over police use of lethal force.
 Despite several high-profile cases and increased video evidence, convictions have been rare.

-One researcher reported that there are about 1,000 police shootings each year in the US.
+One researcher reported that there are about 1,000 police shootings each year in the United States.
 Between 2005 and April 2017, 80 officers have been arrested on murder or manslaughter charges for on-duty shootings.
 Of those cases, 35% were convicted, while the rest were pending or not convicted, according to work by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.

-Here's a look at some recent police shooting cases involving African-American victims and the outcomes so far:
+Here's a look at some recent police shooting cases involving African-American victims and the outcomes:

 No charges